10+ Best Things To Do In Reykjavík Iceland

 The most popular areas for nightlife in Reykjavík is Laugavegur street.
 Here you’ll find everything from traditional Icelandic pubs like Kaffibarinn and English Pub, to more modern spots like Pablo Discobar and Prikið.

 Tip: Reykjavík’s nightlife can be quite expensive, with high prices for drinks and cover charges at some venues.
 However, many bars and clubs offer happy hour specials and other deals, so with a little research beforehand you can save money.

 Relax at Austurvöllur park

-In the heart of Reykjavík, Austurvöllur is a little square with well-maintain gardens.
-On sunny days, you can expect to find many locals enjoying the sunshine on the green lawn.
+In the heart of Reykjavík, Austurvöllur is a pretty little park with well-maintain gardens.
+On sunny days, you’ll find many locals enjoying the sunshine on the green lawn.

 Relax at Blue Lagoon

 The best way to finish your Iceland trip is with a trip to the world-famous Blue Lagoon.
 Located just a short drive outside the city, this geothermal spa is known for its crystal-clear, mineral-rich waters and luxurious spa treatments.